 Hummingbird nectar can ferment in just a day or two in hot weather, so do not fill feeders with more sugar water than the birds can consume in that time in order to minimize waste.
 Nectar expands as it is heated, and an overly full feeder is more likely to leak and attract insects as well as other unwelcome pests such as mice, rats, raccoons, or even bears.
 Keep feeders comfortably filled, but not overly full or close to empty.

 07 of 08

 It is important to thoroughly clean hummingbird feeders at least two or three times per week.
 Even more frequent cleanings may be necessary in hot weather when the nectar can ferment quickly.
 Fermented nectar can cause mold that is fatal to hummingbirds and sour food will not attract as many birds.
-When cleaning a hummingbird feeder, take great care to thoroughly sanitize all nooks and crannies to get rid of all mold, fungus and old nectar.
-Soaking a disassembled feeder in very hot water can be... an easy way to remove stuck on, crystallized sugar.
+When cleaning a hummingbird feeder, take great care to thoroughly sanitize all nooks and crannies to get rid of all mold, fungus, old nectar, or crystallized sugar.
+Soaking a disassembled feeder in... very hot water can be an easy way to remove sticky residue.

 08 of 08